-M1 = (Current and Saving accounts) + other deposits with the RBI.
-M2 = м3 = M1 + net time deposits with the banking system M4 = M3 + total deposits with the Post Office Savings Organisation (excluding National Savings Certificates).
+M1 = Currency and coins with the people + demand deposits of banks (Current and Saving accounts) + other deposits with the RBI.
+M2 = M1 + savings deposits with post office savings banks. м3 = M1 + net time deposits with the banking system M4 = M3 + total deposits with the Post Office Savings Organisation (excluding National Savings Certificates).